-People who say they care in one breathe but do nothing to help a person in need in another breathe are false.
-The ones that say “I would if I could, but I can’t” are simply making excuses, because everyone can help if they tried.
+People who say they care in one breath but do nothing to help a person in need in another breath are false.
+The ones who say “I would if I could, but I can’t” are simply making excuses, because everyone can help if they try.

 If say someone has financial problems and the other person cannot help them out as they too have financial problems of their own, one still can help the person out by problem-solving and researching the best options available.

 I wonder next time you ask someone to help you how many will come forward….

 The Editor Suffers From OCD & Cerebellar Atrophy.
 She is an Entrepreneur & Published Author, she writes content on a range of topics, including politics, current affairs, health and business.
 She is an advocate for Mental Health, Human Rights & Disability Discrimination.

 Whilst her disabilities can be challenging she has adapted her life around her health and documents her journey online.